Quadricentennial Pavilion: History

 The UST Engineering Complex in 2008, which would be later the site of the Quadricentennial Pavilion.

 Since 1933, the university only had the old UST Gymnasium, which was considered then as the biggest gymnasium during its time, as venue to hold practices for its athletes, as well as to hold non-sporting events.

 In recent years, the student population increased to 40,000, prompting university officials to recognize the need for a new sporting facility within the campus.

 A groundbreaking ceremony was held on July 29, 2008, after the Vatican gave its "blessing" to the project as UST is a pontifical university, directly under the supervision of the Holy See.

 The location of the sports complex lies on the former site of the Engineering Sports Complex that has an open field for softball and football, outdoor basketball courts, a tennis court, a covered basketball court with bleachers, and a canteen.

 It was originally named as the UST Sports Complex, but the Council of Regents announced on October 18, 2011, that the new building will be called the Quadricentennial Pavilion.

 Rev. Fr.
 Rolando V. de la Rosa, the former Rector of the university, described the then yet to be built facility as more than just a place for events and ceremonies as it will serve as a monument to "the unique and unparalleled holistic" sports development program of the university.
 The facility was planned to be the home of the UST varsity players and the Growling Tigers starting academic year of 2012.

+The Quadricentennial Pavilion has been the venue for the Solemn Investiture (Faculties and Colleges offering graduate and undergraduate programs), Graduation (Senior High School), and Moving Up Ceremonies (Junior High School) of its faculties and colleges since 2012, with some colleges with smaller number of graduates using other university facilities such as the Santisimo Rosario Parish (for graduates of the Ecclesiastical Faculties), Albertus Magnus Auditorium (for Education High School and the Conservatory of Music), or the San Martin de Porres Building's "Medicine" Auditorium.

+The Quadricentennial Pavilion has also served as the main venue of the annual Philippine Conference on New Evangelization (PCNE), hosted by the Archdiocese of Manila, since 2013, except on 2020, when it was held at Araneta Coliseum, and from 2021-2023 due to the COVID-19 pandemic.
+The PCNE returned to UST in 2024.

 From at least UAAP Season 85 to UAAP Season 86, the arena has been mostly used by the Lady Tigresses and occasionally by the Growling Tigers men's basketball team.

-On November 16, 2025, the Pavilion hosted two Philippine Basketball Association games, with the NLEX Road Warriors and the Titan Ultra Giant Risers battled in the first game, while the second game featured the Phoenix Fuel Masters going up against Barangay Ginebra San Miguel.
+On November 16, 2025, the Pavilion hosted two Philippine Basketball Association games, with the NLEX Road Warriors and the Titan Ultra Giant Risers in the first game, while the second game featured the Phoenix Fuel Masters and Barangay Ginebra San Miguel.